Cindy and Barrett with RV in Montrose

 The other two types of days are “work days” and “travel days.”

-Every week we strive for a healthy balance of all four of these types of days.
-A bit of structure has always been super helpful with keeping us full of life, purpose, joy, productivity, and most notably, sanity.
+Every week, we strive for a healthy balance of all four types of days.
+A bit of structure has always been super helpful in keeping us full of life, purpose, joy, productivity, and, most notably, sanity.

 At the end of the day, having patience, awareness of what we need, and flexibility have worked for my husband and me.